What is Eye flu?

 - Potatoes: Cut a potato into thin pieces.
 Put the chopped potato on your eyes for 10 minutes before sleeping at night, then remove it.
 Potato contains a high amount of starch, that cure eye infection.

 Eye Flu It is very common especially during the rainy season.
-It is not dangerous and removes within a week or so without transmitting any permanent damage to the eye.
-They can easily be eliminated if wear dark goggles and apply anti-allergic eye drops 3 – 4 times a day as prescribed by a doctor.
+It is not at all dangerous and gets cured within a week or so without transmitting any permanent damage to the eye.
+They can easily be eliminated if wear dark goggles and apply anti-allergic eye drops 3 – 4 times a day as prescribed by your doctor.

 For preventing eye flu and for any eye surgery do visit our eye hospital in Delhi, it provides the best treatment for eyes.
 We offer various services like Retina Surgery, Specs Removal, Cataract Surgery, and much more.